 What does it mean to be customer-centric?

-Putting the customer first is not a new idea.
-However, the same technologies that are changing customer behavior – including mobile devices, social media, the cloud, the Internet of Things, and artificial intelligence (AI) — are enabling businesses to personalize interactions with customers in a whole new way.
+A customer-first mindset is not a new idea.
+However, the same technologies that change customer behavior – including mobile devices, social media, the cloud, the Internet of Things, and artificial intelligence (AI) – enable businesses and organizations to personalize interactions with customers in a whole new way.

 For a customer that has established a relationship with a brand, this might mean receiving personalized recommendations based on their purchasing history as they scroll through a company’s website on the way home from work, then receiving a follow-up email the next day offering a discount.

-Peter Schwartz, Salesforce senior vice president of Strategic Planning, likens the process to a tailor modifying a garment’s design to fit each customer individually.
-In the pre-industrial world, he points out, a tailor came to know each customer – their build, the way they wanted to look, and the fabric they preferred.
-Mass production and the growth of mainstream retailing changed that.“Today, companies are once again shaping their selling experience to fit each customer individually,” Schwartz explains.
+Peter Schwartz, Salesforce chief futures officer, likens the process to a tailor modifying a garment’s design to fit each customer individually.
+In the pre-industrial world, he pointed out, a tailor came to know each customer – their build, the way they wanted to look, and the fabric they preferred.
+Mass production and the growth of mainstream retailing changed that.“Today, companies are once again shaping their selling experience to fit each customer individually,” Schwartz explained.
 “That means constantly modifying the standard product or service, like the tailors of a bygone era, but now companies add that type of craftsmanship at scale.”

-A hotel group, for example, will leverage information guests give them to personalize their hotel stay at one of their properties and anticipate their needs in advance, whether it’s a preference for a particular type of pillow or information about local yoga classes.
+A hotel group, for example, can use information guests provide to personalize their hotel stay at one property, and then anticipate their needs in advance of their next stay.
+Guests then have the benefit of their preferred pillow type waiting for them in their room, or information about local yoga classes ready upon arrival.
 An online retailer might show customers similar products that other browsers have viewed, as well as provide direct comparisons to those products.
-A fashion rental company will correlate data gleaned from subscribers’ use of the service with information about their inventory to help users pick their next rental outfit faster and with a greater likelihood that it will be a perfect fit.
+A fashion rental company canl correlate data gleaned from subscribers’ use of the service with information about their inventory.
+This data can help users pick their next rental outfit faster, with a greater likelihood that it will be a perfect fit.

 What does a customer-centric organization look like?